Deciphering circulating tumor cells binding in a microfluidic system thanks to a parameterized mathematical model: Discussion

 The constant force model, given by $u_c(t) = u_f(t) - b N(t)$, accounts for constant binding forces at the cell scale, see~\cite{etchegaray}.
 The fluid-dependent force model writes $u_c(t) = u_f(t) (1 - b N(t))$ and can be seen as a simplification of a model for elastic bonds given in~\cite{grec}.
 Finally, the cell-dependent force model writes $u_c(t) = u_f(t) - b u_c(t) N(t)$, leading to Equation \eqref{eq:u_c}.
 This framework can be seen as a macroscopic viewpoint for the average force exerted by an elastic bond over its lifetime.
 Several studies show matching microscopic viewpoints involving structured bonds density capturing bonds elongation.
 In~\cite{li}, the membrane at the cell rear moves away from the wall at a normal velocity proportional to $u_c$.
 In~\cite{grec,milisic_asymptotic_2011,milisic_structured_2015}, elongation is the product of the bond's age and the cell velocity.
 Furthermore, in~\cite{milisic_asymptotic_2011,milisic_structured_2015}, a scaling limit in fast bonds turnover and rigid forces allowed to justify rigorously a macroscopic adhesion term proportional to $u_c(t)$.

-Assumption~\eqref{assump:hp2} consists in the choice of the cell-dependent force model over the others.
-They were compared in the first estimation step.
-The fluid-dependent force model (AIC=129910.6) slightly differs from the cell-dependent one (AIC=129908.7) in AIC.
+Assumption~\eqref{assump:hp2} consists in the choice of the cell-dependent force model over the others. \tr{Indeed, the associated deceleration term rewrites $\frac{bu_f }{1+bN}N$.
+From the biological viewpoint, it depicts an adhesion force proportional to $u_f$ (as for catch bonds) that is shared among bonds, as in adhesion clusters \cite{zhu_cell_2000,changede_integrin_2017}.
+In contrast, the two other models, less realistic, were based on additive individual adhesion forces, either constant or proportional to $u_f$.
+Finally, this assumption was validated by a better adequation with experimental data in the first estimation step.} The fluid-dependent force model (AIC=129910.6) slightly differs from the cell-dependent one (AIC=129908.7) in AIC, \tr{suggesting a weak importance of load sharing in the observed regime}.
 Using the constant force model strongly degrades the AIC (AIC=130066.8) showing that this assumption should be excluded.

 \paragraph{Parameters estimation} Concerning the adhesion parameters, we could only estimate $bc$ and $d-r$ {for the chosen cell model}.
 In contrast with the fluid whose behaviour is the same in all experiments, cell parameters vary from cell to cell.
 They were taken as the sum of a fixed population effect and of an individual random term.
 Several attempts have been realised to obtain the optimal parameters from which we could interpret the biological phenomenon at study.
 In particular, we have considered a covariate model for $bc$ in order to integrate the cohorts effects.
 One could also add covariates with respect to subcohorts, but this seems only to complexify the definition of $bc$ without improving the AIC.
 The same procedure can be applied to $d-r$.
 Again we have tried this strategy in the first estimation step adding covariates respect to cohorts, subcohorts and adhesion group and both fixing $d-r$ in the population and considering individual variability.
 We got either similar or higher AICs (superior to $129920$) in estimated parameters.
 Consequently, we considered only a fixed effect on $d-r$.
 These choices aim to reduce the number of estimated parameters, while making sure to have enough decelerating cells in each estimation group.